RaoulLuque/RaoulLuque/README.md

 - 👋 Hi, I’m @RaoulLuque
 - 👀 I’m interested in Graph Theory, Game Theory, Mathematics, Logic and Rust
-- 🌱 I’m currently developing my Rust skills in my free time as well as in my job and studying Mathematics at RWTH Aachen University while also being one of the maintainers of the [petgraph](https://github.com/petgraph/petgraph) crate
+- 🌱 I’m currently developing my Rust skills both in my free time as well as my job and studying Mathematics at RWTH Aachen University while also being one of the maintainers of the [petgraph](https://github.com/petgraph/petgraph) crate
 - 📫 How to reach me: raoulsluque@gmail.com
 - 😄 Pronouns: He / Him